How to Write Content that Google Loves

-The search engines now prioritise quality content over quantity and for good reason, longer more in-depth article tend to answer users questions better than a short, click-baity keyword stuffed few paragraphs aimed purely at getting rankings, without providing any value to the searcher.
+Search engines now prioritise quality content over quantity for good reason.
+Longer more in-depth articles tend to answer user’s questions better than a few short, click-baity, keyword stuffed paragraphs aimed at getting rankings without providing any value to the searcher.

-Not every piece you publish needs to be super-comprehensive though.
+Not every piece of content you publish needs to be super-comprehensive though.
 In fact, it can actually be off-putting to your readers.
-For every longer piece of in-depth writing, try and publish two shorter pieces that cover similar topics and contain less detail or a part 1 and part 2 of the same topic.
+For every longer piece of in-depth writing try and publish two shorter pieces that cover similar topics and contain less detail.
+You could also try a part 1 and part 2 of the same topic.
 The trick is to link between related articles with internal links.